jamboxgames/jambox-docs/docs/sdkdocs/async-replay.md

     }
 ```

-Arena SDK provide a class 'TimeReplayPlayer' for replaying the replaydata if the interval key is time in sec.
-You can set the replaydata in to the class and register for the callback actions to get the replay data with time.
-In your Gameplay manager class where you have created your callbakc function for OnPlay action, you can set this below code.
+Arena SDK provides a class `TimeReplayPlayer` for replaying the replay data if the interval key is time in seconds.

+Replay data is return in the Match object passed in the `OnPlay` function callback.
+You can enable the replay data by calling the `SetOpponentReplayData` thus registering for the `ExecuteDataString` callback to get the replay data with time.
+In your Gameplay manager class where you have created your callback function for `OnPlay` action, you can set this below code.

 ```cpp
     private void OnPlayHit(Match matchData)